Chapter 1: The Vitals of Data#

 Nominal

 Note: PSPP uses Scale for both interval and ratio variables.
-Use Nominal for all 0/1 coded variables.
+Use Nominal for all 0/1 coded binary variables.
 Use Ordinal for EDUC.

 Option B — R / RStudio (Both Datasets)#